Skip to content

 Parameters

-Equijoin shares many parameters with the Resolve operation.
-For a detailed list of required and optional parameters, please see the Parameters section in the Resolve operation documentation.
+Equijoin shares many parameters with Resolve; see the Parameters section in the Resolve documentation.

 • resolution_prompt is not used in Equijoin.